5 tips for choosing the best video interview software

-Video interviewing breathes life into applications! it helps you learn about a candidate’s soft skills, without the expensive interviews.
+Video interviewing breathes life into applications!
+It really helps you learn about a candidate’s soft skills, without the expensive interviews.
 This is why video interview software is so important.

 In fact, HR can reduce about 80% of their interview time and save tons of time and money.
 I would argue that a 1,000-people organisation, can save about $75,000 / year on interviews and achieve better quality recruitment i.e. better matched new hires.